 Using WiFi Marketing

-At Stampede we work with businesses to ensure their managed WiFi is set up to help them serve their family customers better.
+At Stampede we work with businesses to ensure their Guest WiFi is set up to help them serve their family customers better.
 Context is everything when it comes to understanding customers’ dining priorities.

 If someone signs into WiFi you can ask if they are visiting with children and show them relevant offers.
-You can build this information into future marketing communications and service encounters too.
-You can also add it into your wider service strategy.
-Knowing what proportion of custom comes from families and when they visit can help you to make informed business decisions.
+You can add this information into your wider service strategy and use your insights to create personalised marketing campaigns.
+Knowing what proportion of custom comes from families and when they visit can help you to make informed decisions and grow your business.

 You’re all set up for family-friendly service thanks to the great floor design, menu and entertainment, but to really nail things you need to excel with customer service training.
 Your employees need to understand the context and priorities behind guests’ visits.

 Is a family looking for a quick and convenient bite to eat after school?
 Perhaps they’re hoping for a stress-free trip to celebrate a family member’s birthday?
 Encourage waiting staff to build personalisation into their service approach for great table service.
 They should be able to signpost useful information quickly.

 - Asking about the reason behind the visit

 - Offering activity packs, crayons or information on your WiFi

 - Asking parents if they’d like children’s food brought out first and letting them know how long food will take, updating if necessary

 - Letting parents know where toilets, baby change, play areas are